The best of both worlds, Pumpkin Banana Muffins are moist, soft, spiced healthy muffins perfect for breakfast or snacks. Also so easy!

 - Flour: Different types of flour to use include: all purpose flour, whole wheat flour or white whole wheat flour.

 - Bananas: 2 yellow, fully ripe to overripe bananas that equal 3/4 cup mashed banana.
 The spottier your bananas are, the more prominent sweet taste is.
+You can also use previously frozen bananas.

 - Pure pumpkin puree: Canned pumpkin puree from a store, just make sure to read the label and don’t buy pumpkin pie filling.
 In fall, I also like to roast whole pumpkin, puree it in and keep it in the fridge for baking.
 Homemade pumpkin puree is fresh and so easy!